Midland College has an exciting STEM Undergraduate Student Research Group.

 The geology department has several research studies on the deposition of sedimentary rock, the outcropping of formations and studying volcanoes and their lava flows and ash falls.
 Geological research involves in-field studies of rock formations.

 Coral reef ecosystems are endangered world-wide.
 Understanding the current status, trends, and prognosis of coral reef health might eventually lead to repairing damaged coral reefs.
-The (UT) LSAMP-STEM Pathways project offers an exciting opportunity for undergraduate students to participate in one of a number of marine bioscience field research experiences at a location in the Caribbean Sea related to coral reef ecosystems.
+The UT LSAMP (Louis Stokes Alliance for Minority Participation) - STEM Pathways project offers an exciting opportunity for undergraduate students to participate in one of a number of marine bioscience field research experiences at a location in the Caribbean Sea related to coral reef ecosystems.

 A small group of qualified students will be selected to: